-- a.
-The Act: the Higher Education and Research Act (WHW; Wet op het hoger onderwijs en wetenschappelijk onderzoek); - b.
-Student: a person registered at the University for the purpose of taking course units and/or examinations leading to the conferral of a university degree; - c.
-Degree programme: the Master 's degree programmes referred to in Article 1.1 of these Regulations, comprising a coherent set of course units; - d.
-Course unit: a syllabus unit or other part of the degree programme within the meaning of Article 7.3 of the Act, included in OCASYS; - e.
-OCASYS: the University of Groningen's online course catalogue; - f.
-ECTS credit point: a credit point within the meaning of the Act.
-The student workload of each course unit is expressed in ECTS credit points, whereby 1 ECTS is equivalent to a student workload of 28 hours; - g.
-Pre-Master's programme: a programme intended to remedy deficiencies for admission to the degree programme; - h.
-Test or examination: a test of the knowledge, understanding and skills of students, including an assessment of the results; - i.
-Final assessment: the final assessment for the Master's degree which is considered to be passed once all the requirements of the entire Master's degree programme have been completed; - j.
-Academic year: the period of time that starts on 1 September and ends on 31 August of the
+- The Act: the Higher Education and Research Act (WHW: Wet op het Hoger Onderwijs en a.
+Wetenschappelijk Onderzoek) - Student: a person registered at the University for the purpose of taking course units and/or b. examinations leading to the conferral of a university degree - Degree programme: the Master's degree programme referred to in Article 1.1 of these c.
+Regulations, comprising a coherent set of course units - d.
+Course unit: a syllabus unit or other part of the degree programme within the meaning of Article 7.3 of the Act, included in OCASYS - OCASYS: the University of Groningen's online course catalogue e. - ECTS credit point: a credit point within the meaning of the Act.
+The student workload of f. each course unit is expressed in ECTS credit points, whereby 1 ECTS is equivalent to a student workload of 28 hours - Pre-Master's programme: a programme intended to remedy deficiencies for admission to g.

-- following year

-- k.
-Semester: part of the academic year, either starting on 1 September and ending on a date to be determined by the Board of the University, or starting on a date determined by the Board of the University and ending on 31 August

-- I. Practical: a practical exercise, as referred to in Article 7.13 of the Act, in one of the following forms:

-- a thesis

-- a written assignment, paper or draft

-- a research assignment

-- participation in fieldwork or an excursion

-- completion of a placement

-- participation in another educational activity designed to teach certain skills

-- m.
-Board of Examiners: an independent body with the duties and powers as stated in Articles 7.11, 7.12, 7.12b and 7.12c of the Act, including assessing whether the requirements of the final assessment have been met

-- n.
-Admissions Board: the board that has decision-making powers in matters concerning admission to the degree programme on behalf of the Faculty Board
+- the degree programme - h.
+Test or examination: a test of the knowledge, understanding and skills of students, including an assessment of the results - Final assessment: the final assessment for the Master's degree which is considered to be passed once all the requirements of the entire Master's degree programme have been satisfied - j.
+Academic year: the period of time that starts on 1 September and ends on 31 August of the following year - k.
+Semester: part of the academic year, either starting on 1 September and ending on a date to be determined by the Board of the University, or starting on a date determined by the Board of the University and ending on 31 August - I. Practical: a practical exercise, as referred to in Article 7.13 of the Act, in one of the following forms: - a thesis - a written assignment or a draft design - a research assignment - participation in a field trip or excursion - completion of a placement - participation in another educational activity designed to teach certain skills - m.
+Board of Examiners: an independent body with the duties and powers as set out in Articles 7.11, 7.12, 7.12b and 7.12c of the Act, including assessing whether the requirements of the final assessment have been met - n.
+Examiner: a person appointed by the Board of Examiners to set examinations and determine their results - o.
+Admissions Board: the board that has decision-making powers in matters concerning admission to the degree programme on behalf of the Faculty Board - p.
+Programme committee: the advisory body that fulfils the duties referred to in Article 9.18 of the Act.

-All other definitions shall have the meaning that the Act ascribes to them.
+All other terms will have the meaning that the Act ascribes to them.